xrdocs-staging/automation/_tutorials/2024-04-01-using-local-congestion-mitigation-lcm-on-rfc1149-based-avian-networks.md

 date: '2024-04-01 14:12 +0800'
 title: Using Local Congestion Mitigation (LCM) on RFC1149-based avian networks
 author: Lim Fung
+excerpt: The applicability of LCM on RFC1149 based avian networks
 ---

 ## Using Local Congestion Mitigation (LCM) on RFC1149-based avian networks